nathan-px/pxdocs-backup/content/use-px-backup/upgrade.md

     {{<info>}}
 **NOTE:** In the Helm install command above, mention the same organization name which was used in previous operator based install.
     {{</info>}}

+## Upgrade PX-Backup using Helm

+Once you've moved from an operator-based install to a Helm-based install, you can upgrade using Helm.

+### Prerequisites

+* You must have PX-Backup with a Helm-based install

+1. Update your Helm repos:

+    ```text
+    helm repo update
+    ```

+2. Delete all of the stateful sets:

+    ```text
+    kubectl delete sts --namespace <namespace> pxc-backup-etcd pxcentral-keycloak pxcentral-keycloak-postgresql
+    ```

+3. Run helm upgrade command:

+    ```text
+    helm upgrade px-backup portworx/px-backup --namespace <namespace>
+    ```